 Do you know how awesome the System Configuration (msconfig.exe) tool is?
-I had an idea but, until doing a complete research and lots of testing for this article, I wasn't aware of all its great functionality.
-I've discovered some great configuration options and you should read this tutorial to learn about them.
-This guide covers Windows 7,Windows 8 and Windows 8.1.
+I had an idea but, until I did complete research and lots of testing for this article, I wasn't aware of all its great functions.
+I've discovered some great configuration options and you should read this tutorial to learn about them too.
+This guide covers Windows 7,Windows 8.1 and Windows 10.

-In Windows 8 and Windows 8.1 , search doesn't really work for starting this tool.
+In Windows 8.1, search doesn't really work for starting this tool.
 You should go to the Control Panel and then to System and Security -> Administrative Tools.
 Here you will find the System Configuration shortcut.
 Click or tap on it.

-Another method that works in all operating systems is to type msconfig.exe in the Run window, the Start Menu search box (in Windows 7) or the Start screen (in Windows 8.1) and Cortana’s search box (in Windows 10).
+Another method that works in all Windows operating systems is to type msconfig.exe in the Run window, the Start Menu search box (in Windows 7), the Start screen (in Windows 8.1) and Cortana’s search box (in Windows 10).

 In the General tab, there are options available for how you want Windows to start up: